Camr0n/ark/readme.md

-Malt
-====
+Ark
+===

-Malt is a static website generator in Python 3.
+Ark is a static website generator in Python 3.
 It transforms a directory of text files written in [Syntex][] or [Markdown][] into a self-contained website that can be viewed locally or served remotely.

 [Syntex]: https://github.com/dmulholland/syntex
 [Markdown]: http://daringfireball.net/projects/markdown/

-Basic usage:

-    $ malt <src-dir> <dst-dir> <theme-dir>
+Initialize a new site:

+    $ ark init <site-name>

+Build a site:

+    $ ark build

-Malt is under active development and is not yet ready for production use.
+Ark is under active development and is not yet ready for production use.

 Installation